Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 • Hiring a Criminal Lawyer

-After charges have been filed in a criminal case, after the preliminary hearing in a felony case, and before a trial, a prosecutor or defense lawyer can make what are called “pre-trial motions” to make a judge make a particular decision regarding a case before the trial actually begins.
-These motions can affect the trial itself, the court, the evidence, witnesses and more.
-When a criminal attorney files a pre-trial motion on behalf of the defendant, it can dramatically benefit his client.
-Some of the most common pre-trial motions defense lawyers can file on behalf of their clients include:
+After charges have been filed in a criminal case, after the preliminary hearing in a felony case, and before a trial, a prosecutor or defense lawyer can make court filings called “pretrial motions” to ask a judge to make a particular decision regarding a case before the trial begins.
+These motions can affect the trial itself, the court, evidence, witnesses, and more.
+“Lawyers file pretrial motions on behalf of our clients because it can often make a major difference in the outcome of their case,” says Vista attorney Peter M. Liss.
+Some of the most common pretrial motions criminal lawyers can file on behalf of defendants include:

 Motions to Modify Bail